 The voltage‐gated sodium channel subunit β4 (SCN4B) regulates neuronal activity by modulating channel gating and has been implicated in ethanol consumption in rodent models and human alcoholics.
 However, the functional role for Scn4b in ethanol‐mediated behaviors is unknown.
-We determined if genetic global knockout or targeted knockdown of Scn4b in the central nucleus of the amygdala (CeA) altered ethanol drinking or related behaviors.
-We used four different ethanol consumption procedures (continuous and intermittent two‐bottle choice, drinking‐in‐the dark, and chronic intermittent ethanol vapor) and found that male and female Scn4b knockout mice did not differ from their wild‐type littermates in ethanol consumption in any of the tests.
-Knockdown of Scn4b mRNA in the CeA also did not alter two-bottle choice ethanol drinking.
-However, Scn4b knockout mice demonstrated longer duration of the loss of righting reflex induced by ethanol, gaboxadol, pentobarbital, and ketamine.
-Knockout mice showed slower recovery to basal levels of handling‐induced convulsions after ethanol injection, which is consistent with the increased sedativeeffects observed in these mice.
-However, Scn4b knockout mice did not differ in the severity of acute ethanol withdrawal.
-Acoustic startle responses, ethanol‐induced hypothermia, and clearance of blood ethanol also did not differ between the genotypes.
-There were also no functional differences in the membrane properties or excitability of CeA neurons from Scn4b knockout and wild-type mice.
-Although we found no evidence that Scn4bregulatesethanol consumption in mice, it was involved in the acute hypnoticeffects of ethanol and other sedatives.
+We determined if genetic global knockout (KO) or targeted knockdown of Scn4b in the central nucleus of the amygdala (CeA) altered ethanol drinking or related behaviors.
+We used four different ethanol consumption procedures (continuous and intermittent two‐bottle choice (2BC), drinking‐in‐the dark and chronic intermittent ethanol vapor) and found that male and female Scn4b KO mice did not differ from their wild‐type (WT) littermates in ethanol consumption in any of the tests.
+Knockdown of Scn4b mRNA in the CeA also did not alter 2BC ethanol drinking.
+However, Scn4b KO mice showed longer duration of the loss of righting reflex induced by ethanol, gaboxadol, pentobarbital and ketamine.
+KO mice showed slower recovery to basal levels of handling‐induced convulsions after ethanol injection, which is consistent with the increased sedative effects observed in these mice.
+However, Scn4b KO mice did not differ in the severity of acute ethanol withdrawal.
+Acoustic startle responses, ethanol‐induced hypothermia and clearance of blood ethanol also did not differ between the genotypes.
+There were also no functional differences in the membrane properties or excitability of CeA neurons from Scn4b KO and WT mice.
+Although we found no evidence that Scn4b regulates ethanol consumption in mice, it was involved in the acute hypnotic effects of ethanol and other sedatives.

 Mu opioid receptors (MORs) are widely distributed throughout brain reward circuits and their role in drug and social reward is well established.
 Substantial evidence has implicated MOR and the endogenous opioid system in alcohol reward, but circuit mechanisms of MOR‐mediated alcohol reward and intake behavior remain elusive, and have not been investigated by genetic approaches.
 We recently created conditional knockout (KO) mice targeting the Oprm1 gene in GABAergic forebrain neurons.
 These mice (Dlx‐MOR KO) show a major MOR deletion in the striatum, whereas receptors in midbrain (including the Ventral Tegmental Area or VTA) and hindbrain are intact.
 Here, we compared alcohol‐drinking behavior and rewarding effects in total (MOR KO) and conditional KO mice.
 Concordant with our previous work, MOR KO mice drank less alcohol in continuous and intermittent two‐bottle choice protocols.
 Remarkably, Dlx‐MOR KO mice showed reduced drinking similar to MOR KO mice, demonstrating that MOR in the forebrain is responsible for the observed phenotype.
 Further, alcohol‐induced conditioned place preference was detected in control but not MOR KO mice, indicating that MOR is essential for alcohol reward and again, Dlx‐MOR KO recapitulated the MOR KO phenotype.
 Taste preference and blood alcohol levels were otherwise unchanged in mutant lines.
 Together, our data demonstrate that MOR expressed in forebrain GABAergic neurons is essential for alcohol reward‐driven behaviors, including drinking and place conditioning.
 Challenging the prevailing VTA‐centric hypothesis, this study reveals another mechanism of MOR‐mediated alcohol reward and consumption, which does not necessarily require local VTA MORs but rather engages striatal MOR‐dependent mechanisms.